Code-Institute-Submissions/ms1-villa_oliva/README.md

 ## Validation
 HTML code was successfully validated using the [W3C Markup Validation Service](https://validator.w3.org/) and returned no errors.
-CSS code was successfully validated using the [Jigsaw W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) and returned no errors.
+<br>CSS code was successfully validated using the [Jigsaw W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) and returned no errors.

 # Deployment